Estimating the Local Learning Coefficient

 - It’s cheap.
 Minibatch gradients mean each step costs about an SGD step, so long chains are feasible.

 - It’s tolerant.
-We only need \(\mathbb{E}[L_n(w)]\) accurately under that local law.
+We only need \(\mathbb{E}[L_n(w)]\) to be accurate under the local law.
 We don’t require immaculate global mixing.

-Intuitively: I think of the estimator as “poke the basin around \(w^*\) and see how quickly loss rises.”
+Intuitively, I think of the estimator as “poke the basin around \(w^*\) and see how quickly the loss rises.”
 If the basin is broad (singular/degenerate), the average loss near \(w^*\) barely increases and \(\widehat{\lambda}\) is small; if it’s sharp, it rises faster and \(\widehat{\lambda}\) is larger.
-SGLD is a convenient way to do that poking—locally, cheaply.
+SGLD seems smart at doing the poking, at least in the models I’ve tried.

-It seems to work in practice for at least one model family, the deep linear network, where we can test the estimates against ground truth; and indeed the SGLD-based estimator matches it beautifully, even at crazy scales (hundreds of millions of parameters).
+It can be shown to work in practice for at least one model family, the deep linear network, where we can test the estimates against ground truth, and indeed the SGLD-based estimator matches the ground truth beautifully, even at big scales (hundreds of millions of parameters, data sets that we can’t fully load into memory).

 In contrast, in nonlinear nets—with ReLU, GeLU, and friends—we don’t have an analytic ground truth for \(\lambda(w^*)\).
 All we can do is compare different estimators (SGLD vs MALA vs diagnostics), but those estimators may share biases.
 It could be that SGLD is “working great” in DLNs precisely because they are unusually well-behaved, and that in truly nonlinear models the same algorithm is only approximately right.